Soldier who killed fellow U.S. troops in Iraq gets life sentence

 "Sergeant Russell, you have forced many to drink from a bitter cup.
 That cup is now before you," Conn said, before asking Russell, who wore green military dress, to stand.

-He sentenced the 48-year-old Texas native to life in confinement without the possibility of parole, a reduction in rank and a dishonorable discharge from the Army, which is accompanied by forfeiture of pay.
+He sentenced the 48-year-old Texas native to life in confinement without the possibility of parole, a reduction in rank and a dishonourable discharge from the Army, which is accompanied by forfeiture of pay.

 Emotions were high in the courtroom, which was filled with more than a dozen family members of the victims and witnesses to the attack, several of whom testified this week to the personal pain they experienced from the attack.